SatyajeetGhosh/Website/README.md

 # Website
-Developed a website using HTML, CSS and Javascript
+Developed a website using HTML5, CSS3 and Javascript